All content on Lab Tests Online has been reviewed and approved by the Editorial Review Board.

 Is any test preparation needed to ensure the quality of the sample?

 If anaphylaxis is suspected, it is important to collect the sample very soon after the beginning of symptoms.
 If testing is done for other conditions, you may be instructed to refrain from taking antihistamine and other medications.
-This should be discussed with your doctor.
+This should be discussed with your healthcare practitioner.